 Paragraphs and line breaks

-Adding paragraphs or line breaks outside of headlines can be solved by adding "NEWLINE" commands.
-A double NEWLINE leads to a separate paragraph (<p>), a single one to a line break (<br/>).
+Adding paragraphs or line breaks outside of headlines can be solved by adding newline clicking Enter.
+A double newline leads to a separate paragraph (<p>), a single one to a line break (<br/>).

 Group containers can output their lists not only as continuous text, but also as formatted lists, i.e. as ordered lists or bulleted lists.

-First you create a group container in your text.
-Then you can select a format for your list in the "Edit Container" dialog by clicking on FORMATTED LIST OUTPUT:
+First you create a container using group variable in your text.
+Then you can select a format for your list in the "CONTENT" part of the container settings unter "Group output format".

 The list output is also formatted as markdown in the raw version of texts.

 Note: If a sentence that contains an automatically created list is used directly after a headline, a leading space character may interfere with the correct creation of the html output.
-To mitigate that, start the sentence with a list with the signal word "NEWLINE", so that it starts directly after the line break.
+To mitigate that, start the sentence with a list with a new line clicking Enter, so that it starts directly after the line break.

 Manual Markdown Notation

-For all those markdown options we did not cover, you can always directly put the markdown command charakters in your text and our platform will interpret them.
+For all those markdown options we did not cover, you can always directly put the markdown command characters in your text and our platform will interpret them.